1 Helpful / 3 Not

 Water is a factor on some holes, but as it mostly consists of shallow streams and drainage ditches, the chances of losing a disc are minimized.

 Each hole contains a pair of alternate basket positions (a first in the area, I believe), increasing replay value.
-I've only played most of the holes in the long (gold) position, but the short positions are clearly marked, so I've been able to get a sense of where they are positioned.
-From what I can see, this course will play a number of different ways depending on which baskets are positioned where.
+This course plays a number of different ways depending on which baskets are positioned where.

 Very disc golf friendly park to play: outside foot traffic is minimized, bathrooms and water fountains are easily accessible, signage is very clear, both at the tee (wonderful tee signs) and when progressing to less-obvious holes.